Angat-Shah/STAFFI/README.md

 ## 🎯 Abstract

-STAFFI aims to revolutionize human resource management by combining blockchain's immutability and AI's analytical power.
-The platform empowers organizations to manage employee records, analyze performance, automate payrolls, and issue trustless certifications.
+Most HR systems today lack transparency, are vulnerable to data manipulation, and fail to provide proactive insights into employee performance and engagement.

+STAFFI solves this by combining blockchain for secure, immutable employee records and AI for predictive workforce analytics.
+It also issues NFT-based certificates to validate employee achievements transparently.

+This system helps companies automate HR operations, make smarter decisions, and build trust with their employees — all within a simple, user-friendly web platform.
 It integrates:

 - **Blockchain** to securely store sensitive HR data such as employment records, leave approvals, and payroll events.